michael-milette/wordpress-plugin_basic-member/readme.txt

 Answer: You must create categories for your restricted and premium restricted content first and then return to the settings page to select the right category.
 Tip: You can set the default category in WordPress by going to Dashboard > Settings > Writing.

 Question: I am an Admnistrator, Author, Editor or Contributor.
-Why can I see all of the content?
+Why can I see all of the restricted (subscriber and subscriber+) content?
 Answer: This is by design.
-Restricted content only applies to subscriber and subscriber+ roles.
+Restricted content only applies to users with subscriber and subscriber+ roles.

 Question: Where do I assign a Subscriber+ role?
-Answer: You need to edit user profiles.
+Answer: In the user's profiles.

 Question: I can't see the Subscriber+ role.
 How do I create it?
 Answer: Just deactivate the plugin.
-The Subscriber+ role will be re-created when you then re-activate the plugin.
+The Subscriber+ role is created when you activate the plugin.

-Question: My restricted pages used to be restricted.
-Why are they not anymore?
+Question: My restricted pages are no longer restricted.
+Why what happened?
 Answer: This will happen if you rename your categories.
-Update the plugin settings to select the new category names.
+Select the new category names in the plugin settings.

 Question: Where do I set the category for pages?
 Answer: This feature is only available when the plugin is enabled.